AnggaR96s/Reforestation/README.md

-## When my wife told me to stop impersonating a flamingo, I had to put my foot down.
+## Why did the cowboy have a weiner dog?
+Somebody told him to get a long little doggy.